The Idiots (1998 film): Critical reception

-On the review aggregator website Rotten Tomatoes, the film has a 71% score based on 31 reviews, with an average rating of 6.5/10.
+On the review aggregator website Rotten Tomatoes, the film has a 72% score based on 32 reviews, with an average rating of 6.5/10.
 The website's consensus reads, "The Idiots feels more like an experiment than a coherent narrative, but director Lars von Trier's provocative style and rumination on civilization will leave most audience members feeling like satisfied test subjects".
-Metacritic reports a 47 out of 100 rating based on 15 critics, indicating "mixed or average reviews".
+Metacritic reports a 48 out of 100 rating based on 17 critics, indicating "mixed or average reviews".
 Reactions to the film ranged from strong criticism to strong praise.
 A.O.
 Scott wrote a critical review in The New York Times, calling the film "a two-hour, semi-pornographic Mentos commercial" and singled out the final scene in particular for strong criticism, stating that the film "descends to truly contemptible emotional brutality".
 Conversely, Owen Glieberman in Entertainment Weekly described the film as "a raw, funny, maddening ramble" where von Trier "seeks catharsis by pushing everything to extremes" and described the final scene as "a gripping moment of high torment".

 The Idiots was ranked #76 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
 The magazine had previously given it a full five star rating on its release in UK cinemas.
-It is listed as #941 in the film reference book '1001 Movies You Must See Before You Die'.
+It is listed as #941 in the film reference book 1001 Movies You Must See Before You Die.

-Controversy
+Sexually explicit scenes

 More controversy arose over the sexual content, which was unusually explicit for a narrative film.
 The Idiots contains a shower scene in which a member of the group (in character as an "idiot") has an erection and, later, a group sex scene that includes one couple (faces not seen, stand-ins from the porn industry) having unsimulated penetrative (vaginal) sexual intercourse.
 Both instances of explicit content are in view only for a few seconds.
 The film was cleared for theatrical release by the British Board of Film Classification, receiving an 18 certificate.
 When it was shown on Film4 (then FilmFour) in 2000, the erection and the intercourse were obscured by pixelization, following an order from the Independent Television Commission.